IP-MATCH/pyhrtc/README.md

 ## Can I help?

 Yes!
 If you want to add features, or request features, please just raise an issue.
-I can't promise anything, but it's good to konw what people want.
+I can't promise anything, but it's good to know what people want.